alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 ## Theory of Operation
 This interface is for setting target temperature of the HAE devices such as air conditioner, refrigerator, oven, etc. The temperature is expressed in celsius.
+This is for the active temperature based on the device state.
+For example an oven may have a number of temperatures in memory for fish, lasagna, chicken etc or a thermostat for different days of the week and times of day.
+Only the one currently being used to Target a specific temperature in the appliance is exposed by this interface.

 ## Specification